TimothyOneill/MastersProject/README.txt

 Open the SLN file in visual studio you can now view the C++ code

+In the solution explorer open the Games folder right click MasterProject Set as start up project
+Make sure build configuartion is debugGameEditor Win64

 By building and running the project the editor will appear Here you can see blueprints and run the game.